jevanlingen/Tenggara/README.md

 ```
 - Hit "Build Project" in IntelliJ

-[!NOTE]
-If you run this with maven, you will get a `Compilation failure Bad service configuration file, or exception thrown while constructing Processor object: javax.annotation.processing.Processor: org.tenggara.GetterProcessor Unable to get public no-arg constructor` error.
+> :warning: **Works only in IntelliJ yet**: If you run this with maven, you will get a `Compilation failure Bad service configuration file, or exception thrown while constructing Processor object: javax.annotation.processing.Processor: org.tenggara.GetterProcessor Unable to get public no-arg constructor` error.
 As this repo is just to discover how Lombok does work, this error will probably not be fixed!